Skip to main content

 A HolderSet can be created from a TagKey via Registry#getOrThrow.

-Creating any tool or multitool-like item (i.e. an item that combines two or more tools into one, e.g. an axe and a pickaxe as one item) does not need to extend any of the existing DiggerItems or SwordItem.
-It simply can be implemented using a combination of the following parts:
+Creating any tool or multitool-like item (i.e. an item that combines two or more tools into one, e.g. an axe and a pickaxe as one item) is possible without using any of the existing ToolMaterial references.
+It can be implemented using a combination of the following parts:

 • Adding a Tool with your own rules by setting DataComponents#TOOL via Item.Properties#component.

-• Adding attributes to the item (e.g. attack damage, attack speed) via Item.Properties#attributes.
+• Adding [attribute modifiers][attributemodifier] to the item (e.g. attack damage, attack speed) via Item.Properties#attributes.

 • Adding item durability via Item.Properties#durability.